If you read the ingredient list of your average flu vaccine, you may notice words like formaldehyde, polysorbate 80, and thimerosal.

-During the last half-century, millions of people have gotten the flu vaccine.
-Very few of them have had any serious problems.
-Research overwhelmingly shows that the flu vaccine and the chemicals it contains to be safe.
+During the last half-century, millions of people have gotten the flu shot.
+Very few people have had any serious problems.
+Research overwhelmingly shows that the flu vaccine and the chemicals it contains are safe.

 Here’s a rundown of the typical ingredients you’ll find in a flu vaccine, and the real story behind those possible risks.